geotrev/undernet/app/docs/grid.md

 The grid is mobile first, so any [breakpoint classes](#breakpoint-classes) and modifiers take effect from the given breakpoint and wider (ie, `medium` is `768px` and wider).

 An important part of Undernet's grid is it allows you to customize the class names to your liking.
 This change won't have any effect on the rest of the framework, and is useful in preventing namespace collisions.
-The default values are `grid`, `row`, and `column`.is-
+The default values are `grid`, `row`, and `column`.

 If you need a more custom, 2-dimensional layout, look into [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/).